 "In the reign of Henry III., Walter de Merton (c.
 1205-1277), lord high chancellor of England, and afterwards Bishop of Rochester, founded [in Merton, Surrey] a seminary of learning, which he subsequently removed to Oxford, on the foundation of Merton College."

-Important Dates for the Myrtoomb family
+Early History of the Myrtoomb family

 This web page shows only a small excerpt of our Myrtoomb research.
 Another 132 words (9 lines of text) covering the years 1277, 1400, 1394, 1277, 1274, 1585 and 1626 are included under the topic Early Myrtoomb History in all our PDF Extended History products and printed products wherever possible.